-There is clear leadership from the chief constable to create a climate of ethical behaviour, and staff and officers are familiar with 'what you need to know', a booklet issued by the chief constable, together with his counterpart in Suffolk Constabulary.
-This sets out what is expected in terms of standards and integrity.
+There is clear leadership from the chief constable to create a climate of ethical behaviour, and staff and officers are familiar with 'what you need to know', a booklet issued by the chief constable, together with his counterpart in Norfolk Constabulary, that sets out what is expected in terms of standards and integrity.
 Supervisors and line managers are positive role models, encouraging professional behaviour.
 Staff are prepared to challenge inappropriate behaviour and feel the organisation will support them when doing so.

-An integrity working group has been established which is chaired jointly by the deputy chief constables (DCC) of Norfolk and Suffolk and the force has good plans in place to manage the introduction of the Code of Ethics.
-Joint policies have been developed with Suffolk Constabulary around business interests and gifts and hospitality, and staff have a knowledge of these policies.
+An integrity working group has been established which is chaired jointly by the deputy chief constables of Norfolk and Suffolk and the force has good plans in place to manage the introduction of the Code of Ethics.
+Joint policies have been developed with Norfolk Constabulary around business interests and gifts and hospitality, and staff have a knowledge of these policies.

-Police staff feel that they are not treated as fairly and equally as police officers in terms of how investigations into conduct and public complaints are assessed, recorded, investigated and sanctions imposed.
+Police staff feel that they were not treated fairly and equally in terms of how investigations into conduct and public complaints were assessed, recorded, investigated and sanctions imposed.
 The rigour of initial assessments of misconduct cases where there is a potential of criminal offences is unsatisfactory, and where criminal interviews are conducted with staff, there is little evidence of supervisory oversight or guidance prior to any misconduct determinations being made.